 A selection committee will select winner(s) and notify winner(s) during the series awards session.

-Foundations is a collaborative effort between many Syracuse University departments and schools, including Career Services, The Office of Financial Literacy, Athletics, The Office of Health Promotion, and The Office of Engagement Programs – with more partnerships to come.
+Foundations is a collaborative effort between many Syracuse University departments and schools, including The Office of Financial Literacy, Athletics, The Office of Health Promotion, and The Office of Engagement Programs, Syracuse University Athletics, and The Office of Professional and Career Development – with more partnerships to come.

 If you are interested in participating or presenting as a Foundations partner, please email Mark H. Trumbo, email@example.com, with a description of your topic and session, along with at least three desired outcomes from your presentation.
 All participants will be reviewed and determined via committee.